joel-req/joel-req/README.md

-I like to thing about things.
-Also I execute on those thoughts too,
+I like to think about things.
+Sometimes I execute on those thoughts too.